-For details on the icons displayed for still photo shooting, see \square 623.
+For details on the icons displayed for still photo shooting, see \$\iiii 623\$.

-- If [] is blinking, it indicates that the image is displayed at a brightness that differs from the actual shooting result because of low- or bright-light conditions.
+- If [subsection] is blinking, it indicates that the image is displayed at a brightness that differs from the actual shooting result because of low- or bright-light conditions.
 However, the actual image recorded will reflect the exposure setting.
 Note that the noise may be more noticeable than the actual image recorded. - Exposure simulation may not be performed under some shooting settings.
-The [ISSII] icon and histogram will be displayed in gray.
+The [] icon and histogram will be displayed in gray.
 The image will be displayed on the screen at the standard brightness.
-The histogram may not be properly displayed in low- or bright-light conditions.
+The histogram may not be properly displayed in low- or bright-light conditions. - The histogram can be displayed when [♠: Expo. simulation] is set to [Enable] (△221).

-For movie recording, set the Live View shooting/ Movie shooting switch to < ¬>.
+For movie recording, set the Live View shooting/ Movie shooting switch to < ♣.